Tattvam News Today

 Quantum avionics targets Advanced Medium Combat Aircraft (AMCA) Mk2 and beyond.
 It aligns with National Quantum Mission’s ₹6,000 crore outlay.
 Prototypes may enter flight trials within 18-24 months.
 Therefore, IAF gains edge in contested airspace along borders with China and Pakistan.

 These sensors boost situational awareness.
 Quantum radar penetrates stealth coatings.
 Magnetometers enhance anti-submarine warfare.
 In addition, inertial units enable autonomous ops.
-As a result, sixth-gen fighters dominate high-threat scenarios.
+As a result, sixth-generation fighters dominate high-threat scenarios.

 AMCA Mk2 Integration Plans

-AMCA Mk2 features adaptive wings and nano-stealth too.
-Quantum suite complements these.
+AMCA Mk2 features adaptive wings and nano-stealth technologies.
+The quantum suite complements these systems.
 RCI coordinates with HAL and private OEMs.
-Flight tests on scaled platforms precede full embedment.
+Flight tests on scaled platforms precede full integration.
 However, challenges like vibration control persist.

 Technical Challenges Ahead